-The full complaints process can be viewed on our website, along with a leaflet that outlines the process.
+The full complaints process can be viewed on our website.

-Please contact us if you would like any further information or for a printed version of the leaflet.
+Please contact us if you would like any further information.

 Moving out

 Transfers

 We would like tenants to have a home that best suits their needs.
 So, if your circumstances change (for example if your family becomes bigger or smaller), then you can ask to move into a different property.